Home / Focused Guides / Education / Early Childhood Education / Best Main Line Preschools: A Rich Variety of Options for Early Childhood Education

 Kindergarten students at The Episcopal Academy.

-The nursery school program also includes elements such as music, movement, puppetry, traditional folk songs, and Spanish.
+The preschool program also includes elements such as music, movement, puppetry, traditional folk songs, and Spanish.
 Religion takes the form of Chapel.
 This is a community experience in the Episcopal tradition playing a strong role in even the youngest students’ curriculum.

 Waldron Mercy students sitting on a bench in their school uniforms.